 Ground Hunting / Dog & Gun

-Our highly experienced team can offer ground hunting in all types of terrain using industry and aversion trained ground hunting dogs to target specific species.
+Our highly experienced team offers ground hunting in all types of terrain, using industry-trained and aversion-trained hunting dogs to target specific New Zealand pest species.
+This boots-on-the-ground approach ensures we can respond quickly and effectively, whether it’s for surveillance, ongoing monitoring, or providing pest exterminator services.

 Toxins